-No.16 was not a mainstream model in the Budgie Miniatures range.
+No.16 had a shorter life in the Budgie Miniatures range but is not hard to find.
 After the Esso Series it was issued in 'Morris & Stone' yellow blister packs and later in similar 'Guiterman' ones.
-It was also sold in both 'Mobile' and 'Modern' (type 1) Vehicle Series boxes, it was one of the cars in Noddy's Garage Set and it was included in Budgie Gift Set No.12 so it is not a hard model to find.
+It was also sold in both 'Mobile' and 'Modern' (type 1) Vehicle Series boxes, it was one of the cars in Noddy's Garage Set and it was included in Budgie Gift Set No.12.

-Late examples of the Austin-Healey can show deterioration in the casting and the model is frequently a victim of fatigue.
+Late examples of the Austin-Healey can show deterioration in the casting, and both variations are liable to metal fatigue, especially on the base section.

 No.16 was withdrawn in 1964.

 (1) RED OFF-WHITE base & driver hand-applied trim unpainted metal wheels